hashicorp/vault/website/source/docs/install/upgrade-to-0.6.1.html.md

 This page contains the list of breaking changes for Vault 0.6.1.
 Please read it carefully.

+## Root Token Creation Restrictions

+Root tokens (tokens with the `root` policy) can no longer be created except by another root token or the `generate-root` endpoint.

 ## PKI Backend Certificates Will Contain Default Key Usages

 Issued certificates from the `pki` backend against roles created or modified